graphql-java/graphql-java/CONTRIBUTING.md

 - We expect new or modified unit test for every change (written in [Spock](http://spockframework.org/)).

-- Your code should should be formatted with our IntelliJ [graphql-java-code-style](graphql-java-code-style.xml).
+- Your code should be formatted with our IntelliJ [graphql-java-code-style](graphql-java-code-style.xml).

 - We don't add a new dependency to graphql-java: dependency conflicts will make adaption of graphql-java harder for users, therefore we avoid adding any new dependency.